microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-00-PROPOSED.md

     # Run the script
     ./hacksetup.sh
     ```
-    The script will prompt you for a resource group name and an Azure region location to deploy to.
+    The script will prompt you for a resource name prefix, an Azure region location to deploy to, and a password value which will be used for the Azure SQL Database.
     ```bash
-    Enter a resource group name:
+    'Enter a resource name prefix:'
-    Enter an Azure region to deploy to (i.e. 'eastus','westus','northeurope'):
+    'Enter an Azure region to deploy to (i.e. 'eastus','westus','northeurope'):'
+    'Enter a password for the SQL Server:'
     ```

-    - If using a shared subscription with other students, we recommend you include your initials in the resource group name to make it easy to identity in the Azure Portal.
+    - If using a shared subscription with other students, we recommend you include your initials in the resource name prefix to make it easy to identity in the Azure Portal.
     - For the Azure region location, you may use one of the defined locations such as: `'eastus'`, `'westus'`, `'northeurope'`, etc
+    - The password should meet the [requirements for an Azure SQL Database password](https://learn.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=azuresqldb-current).

     The script will deploy the following resources into Azure:
     - An Azure Container Instance with a SQL Server instance that has the WideWorldImporters and WideWorldImportersDW databases.
-These are the two LOB databases for this hack.
+      - These are the two LOB databases for this hack.
 Your coach will share the username and password for these databases at the start of Challenge 1.
     - Azure Data Factory
     - Azure SQL Database Instance & SSIS Runtime
     - SSIS environment in Azure Data Factory

-1. Last step is to start your Azure Data Factory SSIS Runtime Service.
+1. Start your Azure Data Factory SSIS Runtime Service.
 Go to [Connection pane](https://docs.microsoft.com/en-us/azure/data-factory/tutorial-deploy-ssis-packages-azure#connections-pane) in your Azure Data Factory service.
 The startup time is approximately 5 minutes.

 1. Review the database catalog on the data warehouse for familiarity of the schema [Reference document](https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-dw-database-catalog?view=sql-server-ver15)